 This general principle of the calibration hierarchy is illustrated in the figure below.
-The top of the calibration pyramid is formed by international standards that define, e.g., meter and ampere.
-Then, in the next level, the National Metrology Institutes (NMI), such as the National Institute of Standards and Technology (NIST) in the US or the Physikalisch-Technische Bundesanstalt (PTB) in Germany, implement the units on a national level and pass them on to the applicants of measuring equipment (EinhZeitG, 2008).
-For example, the NMIs define the time, usually with the aid of atomic clocks.
-Then, in the next level, the units are passed on to calibration laboratories with the aid of calibrated material measures or measuring instruments.
+The top of the calibration pyramid is formed by international standards that define, for example, the meter and the ampere.
+Then, at the next level, the National Metrology Institutes (NMI), such as the National Institute of Standards and Technology (NIST) in the United States or the Physikalisch-Technische Bundesanstalt (PTB) in Germany, implement the units on a national level and pass them on to the applicants of measuring equipment (EinhZeitG, 2008).
+For example, the NMIs define time, usually with the aid of atomic clocks.
+Then, at the next level, the units are passed on to calibration laboratories with the aid of calibrated material measures or measuring instruments.
 These laboratories then perform their own calibrations to pass the information on again for industrial application.
-The result is that every measurement features the property of traceability; it can be traced back to the definition of the unit system.
-Each measuring device that is applied needs to be connected to a traceability chain.
-With each step in the top-down direction in the traceability chain, the uncertainty becomes slightly larger; however, many measurements can be achieved with remarkable precision, even in industrial application.
+The result is that every measurement features the property of traceability: it can be traced back to the definition of the unit system (via the fundamental reference items – e.g., the standard meter).
+Each measuring device that is used needs to be connected to a traceability chain.
+With each step in the downward direction in the traceability chain, the uncertainty becomes slightly larger; however, many measurements can be achieved with remarkable precision, even in industrial applications.
 The international vocabulary of metrology defines the concept of metrological traceability as the “property of a measurement result whereby the result can be related to a reference through a documented unbroken chain of calibrations, each contributing to the measurement uncertainty” (DIN, 2010, p.
 42) and the metrological traceability chain as a “sequence of measurement standards and calibrations that is used to relate a measurement result to a reference” (DIN, 2010, p.
 43).
-This fundamental concept shows the relevance of systematic measurement deviations for the industrial application.
+This fundamental concept shows the relevance of systematic measurement deviations for industrial applications.

 Calibration Hierarchy